RashidAwan11/GoodlyRecipes/content/knowledge-base/buffalo-chicken-ranch-tortilla-roll-ups-recipe.md

 ## **Conclusion:**

 These Buffalo Chicken Ranch Tortilla Roll-ups are the perfect game day appetizer!
 They’re easy to make and everyone will love them.
-Be sure to try this recipe out for your next party
+Be sure to try this recipe out for your next party.

+**Source: <a href="https://goodlyrecipes.com/" target="_blank" rel="noopener">GoodlyRecipes.com</a>**